 About the Authors

-This website was created and is maintained by the lead authors of the Lancet series (Iain Chalmers, John Ioannidis, Malcom Macleod, Rustam Al-Shahi Salman, An-Wen Chan, Paul Glasziou)
+This website was created and is maintained by the lead authors of the Lancet series (Iain Chalmers, John Ioannidis, Malcolm Macleod, Rustam Al-Shahi Salman, An-Wen Chan, Paul Glasziou AO)